What We've Found

 Identifying and describing issues is a systematic collection of information about opportunities, threats to resources, and challenges that currently face the project.
 Issues can be things such as use and access on private lands, section 4(f) properties, historic properties, increased dollars from tourism, endangered wildlife habitat, etc.

-, key informant interviews, and newspaper article analysis.
+brainstorming, key informant interviews, and newspaper article analysis.
 Getting on the agenda of pre-established meeting schedules for local governments, civic or community groups is another idea.
-Surveys

-can be used to elicit targeted information on issues.
+focus groups can be used to elicit targeted information on issues.
 If a group brainstorming activity is organized with a facilitator guiding the process, be sure that all of the participants’ needs and concerns are recorded exactly as intended and posted for all to read and discuss.
-One of the challenges is to keep participants focused and ask that they refrain from talking about solutions.2.
-Categorize the list
+One of the challenges is to keep participants focused and ask that they refrain from talking about solutions.

 To help make these determinations, consider these three factors: